1. JupyterLab¶

 A Jupyter notebook is a browser-based interface where you can write, run, remix and republish code.

-It is free software you can install and run like any other open-source library.
+It is free software that anyone can install and run.
 It is used by scientists, scholars, investors and corporations to create and share their research.

 It is also used by journalists to develop stories and show their work.
 Examples published by past students and teachers of this class include:

-You can find hundreds of other examples on GitHub, including work by Buzzfeed, ProPublica, The Economist, POLITICO, The Markup and the Los Angeles Times.
+You can find hundreds of other examples on GitHub, including notebooks published by Buzzfeed, ProPublica, The Economist, POLITICO, The Markup and the Los Angeles Times.

 There are numerous ways to install and configure Jupyter notebooks.
 Since this tutorial is designed for beginners, it will demonstrate how to use JupyterLab Desktop, a self-contained application that provides a ready-to-use Python environment with several popular libraries bundled in.
 It can be installed on any operating system with a simple point-and-click interface.